corda/corda/docs/source/protocol-state-machines.rst

 - Two of the classes are simply wrappers for parameters to the trade; things like what is being sold, what the price of the asset is, how much the buyer is willing to pay and so on.
 The ``myKeyPair`` field is simply the public key that the seller wishes the buyer to send the cash to.
-The session ID field is sent from buyer to seller when the trade is being set up and is just a big random number.
-It's used to keep messages separated on the network, and stop malicious entities trying to interfere with the message stream.
+The session ID field is sent from buyer to seller when the trade is being set up and is used to keep messages separated on the network, and stop malicious entities trying to interfere with the message stream.
 - The other two classes define empty abstract classes called ``Buyer`` and ``Seller``.
 These inherit from a class called ``ProtocolStateMachine`` and provide two type parameters: the arguments class we just defined for each side and the type of the object that the protocol finally produces (this doesn't have to be identical for each side, even though in this case it is).
 - Finally it simply defines a static method that creates an instance of an object that inherits from this base class and returns it, with a ``StateMachineManager`` as an instance.
 The Impl class will be defined below.

+.. note:: Session IDs keep different traffic streams separated, so for security they must be large and random enough to be unguessable.
+63 bits is good enough.

 Alright, so using this protocol shouldn't be too hard: in the simplest case we can just pass in the details of the trade to either runBuyer or runSeller, depending on who we are, and then call ``.get()`` on the resulting future to block the